 - Wash and completely dry your Hopper and Bean Cooler Tray prior to use.
 Go to the Maintenance and Troubleshooting section for instructions on proper cleaning of the Artisan 3-e Roaster. - 2.
 A small lamp attached to your Hopper Exhaust Tube and shining into your Hopper will assist in visualizing the roast.
+DO NOT place the head of the lamp all the way through the chaff guard hole, this will cause the light to melt.

-You are now ready to roast coffee.
-Proceed to
+You are now ready to roast coffee!

-the next section of this manual for initial

-testing and roasting instructions.
+Proceed to the next section of this manual for initial testing and roasting instructions.